-Sleeps 2 | Friday Changeover | No Pets | VE 4 Star
+Sleeps 2 Plus 2 | Friday Changeover | Pets - See Property Inventory | VE 4 Star

 Force Mill Barn

-Force Mill barn is one of a group of buildings collectively known as Force Mill, which sit by the Grizedale Beck between Coniston Water and Windermere, on the southern edge of the Grizedale Forest and a mile from the village of Satterthwaite in the heart of the Lake District National Park.
+Force Mill Barn is one of a group of buildings collectively known as Force Mill, which sit by the Grizedale Beck between Coniston Water and Windermere, on the southern edge of the Grizedale Forest and a mile from the village of Satterthwaite in the heart of the Lake District National Park.
 As the name implies, it is here that a gentle beck turns into a powerful force, with a cascading waterfall, where in the past it would have been harnessed to drive the mill.

 One of two conversions created from a huge bank built barn, Force Mill Barn shares its location with the original mill house and a further private cottage.